-A student who fails a comprehensive exam must petition the Graduate Committee to retake it in fall of the third year.
-Normally, students can expect a second chance to pass a comprehensive exam.
-However, students who are out of compliance with Department expectations (weak academic performance, incompletes, or poor performance in RA/TA work) may be denied that opportunity, and therefore denied further funding and/or asked to leave the program.
+A student who fails a comprehensive exam will enter probationary status and must petition the Graduate Committee to retake it in the fall of the third year.
+Normally, students can expect a second opportunity to sit for a comprehensive exam.
+However, students who are out of compliance with Department expectations (weak academic performance, incompletes, or poor performance in RA/TA work) may be denied that opportunity, and therefore denied further funding or asked to leave the program.
 This decision will be made by the Graduate Committee in consultation with faculty in the student’s first field.

 A key part of academic training is the development of original research for publication.
-As such, students will write a second-year paper of original political science research that would be sufficient quality for a major conference in political science.
+As such, students will write a second-year paper in which they advance original political science research, which would be sufficient quality to be presented at a major conference in political science.

 Students will complete and present a solo-authored, article-length research paper by August of their third year in the program.

-Papers may draw from papers originally written for courses.
+Second-year papers may draw from papers that were originally written for courses.
 However, it is generally the case that course papers will need substantial revision before becoming suitable second-year papers.
-Students may write papers in fields other than their first or second fields.
+Students may write second-year papers in fields other than their first or second fields.

-Acceptable article length for most political science journals is 8,000 to 11,000 words, and second-year papers should be a similar length.
-The article should take a structure similar to those common to the relevant subfield and should be of sufficient quality to be submitted for a major conference in political science.
+Acceptable article length for most political science journals is 8,000 to 11,000 words, and second-year papers should be of a similar length.
+The article should take a structure similar to those common to the relevant subfield.
 In consultation with their adviser, students with demonstrated research ability may petition to the Graduate Committee to submit an NSF-style grant proposal in lieu of a research article for this requirement.

-Students must identify an adviser for the second-year paper.
+Students must identify an adviser for the second-year paper by the end of the fall semester of their second year.
 Second-year paper advisers may be the first-year adviser but are not required to be.
 Second-year paper advisers may go on to supervise dissertations but are not required to do so.
 Advisers must agree (certified in writing, to the graduate program coordinator) to serve this purpose by the time and day grades must be submitted to the University in the fall of the student’s second year.
-Penalties for failing to identify an adviser by this due date are at the discretion of the DGS.
 Students are advised to contact the DGS or their field chair if they are having difficulty identifying an adviser.

 A complete draft of the paper must be submitted to the DGS for circulation to the department by a date set by the DGS, at least 7 days prior to the presentation date.
 Students will present the paper for all available political science faculty and graduate students at a session with all second-year students just before the beginning of the regular semester in August of their third year.
-The student’s second-year paper adviser will solicit and summarize the comments of the faculty who attend the presentation to provide as feedback to the reading committee and the student as to the presentation.
+The student’s second-year paper adviser will summarize the comments of the faculty who attend the presentation, so as to provide feedback to the reading committee and the student on the presentation.

-Students may then revise the paper in response to comments and must submit the final manuscript to the DGS and their respective readers by August 31st of their third year.
-The final paper is submitted for reading by the adviser and one additional faculty member chosen by the DGS and the Graduate Committee.
-The readers may use a DGS-provided rubric or amend it for their preferences, but those expectations should be shared with the student before they submit their first drafts.
-Final grades will be submitted to the student and DGS no later than within one month after submission.
+Students may then revise the paper in response to comments, and they must submit the final manuscript to the DGS and their respective readers by August 31st of their third year.
+The final paper will be evaluated by the paper adviser and one additional faculty member chosen by the DGS and the Graduate Committee.
+The readers should use a DGS-provided rubric; they may also amend the rubric, depending on their preferences and the nature of the student’s project, but those expectations should be written into the rubric and shared with the student before they submit their first drafts.
+Final grades will be submitted to the student and DGS within one month after submission.

 After passing the Qualifying Examination, the student must submit the Qualifying Examination Results form to the DGS.
 All members of the QE committee must sign this form.
+Only the DGS may file this completed form with the Graduate School.
+The required form is available at the Graduate School’s Form Locator website.
 Per the Graduate School’s rules, a student is allowed only two opportunities to pass the Qualifying Examination.

-Graduate Faculty at Vanderbilt include faculty members who are tenure‐track or tenured in departments or programs offering the MA or Ph.D. outside of the Department of Political Science.
+Graduate Faculty at Vanderbilt include faculty members whose primary appointments are tenure‐track or tenured professors in departments or programs offering the MA or PhD outside of the Department of Political Science.